-An incredible genetic circumstance creates a unique DNA puzzle.
+An incredible genetic circumstance creates a unique DNA puzzle: a chimeric horse.

 This is the second of a two-part story.
 Need to review Part 1?